 - PE kit plus trainers (check everything is labelled)

 - a school bag - to hold your Reading Book and Link Card

-Children read on a regular basis in Koala Class.
+We love reading in Koala Class.
 We have a fun daily story time session, which is an opportunity to share a book together, ask questions about the text and talk about the book and related topics.

 Reading books are taken home and changed on a weekly basis.
-We encourage children to read at home 4 times a week, practice reading tricky words and use their phonics to decode unfamiliar words.
+We encourage children to read at home at least 4 times a week, practice reading tricky words and use their phonics to decode unfamiliar words.

 Click on the buttons below to see suggested reading book lists for our class: